harveybc/data-logger/README.md

 It uses multiple output visualization plugins, each of which generate a new element in the feature-extractor dashboard views of the feature-extractor processes.
 By default uses output plugins for: real-time MSE plot during training and batch calculated MSE plot from the evaluation of a pre-trained feature-extractor on a validation dataset.

-The visualizer uses a JSON configuration file for setting the Web service parameters and the configuration of the input and output plugins.
+The data_logger uses a JSON configuration file for setting the Web service parameters and the configuration of the input and output plugins.

 ## Installation

 To install the package via PIP, use the following command:

-> pip install -i https://test.pypi.org/simple/ visualizer
+> pip install -i https://test.pypi.org/simple/ data_logger

 Also, the installation can be made by clonning the github repo and manually installing it as in the following instructions.